Marion Speer: Lifelong collector

 He was educated as a mining engineer at the Colorado School of Mines, which is America's premier university in that field.
-He initially could not afford to attend college, so he worked wherever he could, and saved his money.
+He initially could not afford to attend college, so he worked wherever he could, saving his money.
 Once he entered college he excelled, and caught the eye of a mining company, which offered to subsidize his education if he would work there after he graduated (which he did).
 In 1917, he went to work for the Texas Company (Texaco), until his retirement in 1950.
 He was a big part of the oil boom in Huntington Beach, California.